 This article is still relevant as the new microphone is almost the same as the original.
 The key differences are the ATR2100x-USB has a USB-C connection instead of a mini-USB port and the power toggle switch is updated.

-Is this Mic the new Podcasting Standard Microphone?
+Is the ATR2100 the new Podcasting Standard Microphone?

-“The Audio-Technica ATR2100-USB is quickly becoming the most popular podcast microphone”
+“The Audio-Technica ATR2100 is quickly becoming the most popular podcast microphone”

 And for good reason.
-This microphone has everything that a podcaster needs.
+The ATR2100 has everything that a podcaster needs.

 Other hobbies like scuba diving, skiing or golf do require an investment in gear.
 And podcasting is no different.
-Just like other hobbies there is quite a wide range in what you can spend.
+Just like other hobbies, there is quite a wide range of what you can spend.

 Even podcasters launching their podcast as a marketing channel for their business may want to start small and build out their podcast studio as they go.

 With the average podcast lasting less than seven episodes, it is a good idea to make sure podcasting is for you before investing too much cash.